You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 You can even install it before your flight.
 Once you land, just turn on mobile data, and you’re connected.

 With Pocket WiFi, you usually have to book it in advance.
 Then pick it up at the airport or hotel.
 You also need to return it later — or pay a penalty.
 Not a big deal if you’re staying in one place, but a hassle if you’re hopping cities.
+Pocket WiFi rentals often come with daily rental fees that vary by country and duration, and require managing battery and rental logistics, making them generally more expensive than eSIM.

 In the eSIM vs Pocket WiFi setup game, eSIM takes less time and effort — especially for solo or first-time travelers.